Site connector version: 3.8

 To be harnessed, the Site connector requires both the server and at least one client to be installed.
 Furthermore, some configuration steps might be required.

-• The Site connector Client is intended for connecting a client PC, which will just monitor and observe, to a server.
+• The Site connector Client is intended for connecting a client PC to a server.
 It is intended to only be connected while the client PC is in use.

 Intended Uses

-If the entire sensor system, and the servers, is on a single network and Site connector is being used to connect a remote computer which will observe the system using Ubisense programs, such as Service Manager and SmartSpace Config, then all that is required is:
+If the servers are on a single network and Site connector is being used to connect a remote computer which will interact with the servers using Ubisense programs, such as Service Manager and SmartSpace Config, then all that is required is:

 1. Install Site connector Server on server machine and Site connector Client on remote machine.